 On December 15, 2011, a masked assailant fired 14 shots at Kamalov, founder of the independent weekly Chernovik, as he was leaving work shortly before midnight.
 Kamalov, 46, died en route to a local hospital.
 A Chernovik staffer who witnessed the killing through an office window told CPJ that the assailant fled the scene in a Lada Priora.

-Chernovik, the most popular newspaper in Dagestan, was known for its independence and courageous coverage of government corruption, human rights abuses, and Islamic radicalism.
-From 2008 until 2011, Chernovik and five of its journalists, including then-editor and CPJ International Press Freedom Award winner Nadira Isayeva, were subjected to a politically motivated prosecution on trumped-up "extremism" charges stemming from the paper's critical coverage of regional police and the federal security service.
+Chernovik, the most popular newspaper in Dagestan, is known for its independence and courageous coverage of government corruption, human rights abuses, and Islamic radicalism.
+From 2008 until 2011, Chernovik and five of its journalists, including then-editor and CPJ International Press Freedom Award winner Nadira Isayeva, were subjected to a politically motivated prosecution on trumped-up “extremism” charges stemming from the paper’s critical coverage of regional police and the federal security service.
 The journalists were acquitted of the charges in May.

-Biyakai Magomedov, editor of Chernovik, told CPJ that Kamalov had not disclosed recent threats.
-But a family member told the regional news website Kavkazsky Uzel that threats had been commonplace since the paper was launched in 2003.
-"Since the time Chernovik started publishing, there have been a number of threats, and he had foes," Khadzhimurad Radzhabov, a cousin and colleague of Kamalov, told Kavkazsky Uzel.
+“Since the time Chernovik started publishing, there have been a number of threats, and he had foes,” Khadzhimurad Radzhabov, a cousin and colleague of Kamalov, told Kavkazsky Uzel.